Dactylorhiza maculata: Description

 The underground part of the stem has two webbed tubers, each deeply divided into several lobes or tubercles (characteristic of the genus Dactylorhiza).
 The first one has the important function of supplying the stem whilst the second collects nutrients for the development of the plant that will form in the coming year.

 The inflorescence is 5–15 cm long and it is composed of flowers gathered in dense spikes.
 The flowers grow in the axils of bracts membranous and lanceolate-shaped.
 Their colours vary from light pink to purple or white with darker streaks mainly on the labellum (sometimes at the margins of tepals).
 The flowers reach on average 10–15 cm.
 The flowers are hermaphrodite and insect pollinated.

 Habitat

 The heath spotted orchid prefers sunny places on lowlands or hills.
 It can be found in slightly damp meadows but also in the undergrowth of dry forests, in areas with bushes and at the edges of streams.
-It grows on siliceous and calcareous substrate, at an altitude up to 2200 m above sea level.
+It grows on siliceous and calcareous substrate, at elevations up to 2200 m above sea level.
+In Northern Europe it flowers in June-July.